-The excess blood and separated tissue flow down through the cervix and out through vagina.
+The excess blood and separated tissue flow down through the cervix and out through the vagina.
 This mixture of blood and tissue is what makes up your period blood.
-The color and texture of your menstrual blood depends on the ratio and amount of this mixture.
+The color and texture of your menstrual blood depend on the ratio and amount of this mixture.

 What do these colours indicate about your health?

 The shade of your menstrual discharge provides some vital information about what’s going on inside your body.
-Below chart provides a brief idea of what you can know from different colours of your period blood.
+The below chart provides a brief idea of what you can know from the different colours of your period blood.